Louis de Brouckère: Biography

 Born in the family of a liberal-minded industrialist, in high school he became involved in the workers' movement.
 Initially a Proudhonian activist, he later embraced Marxism.
 He was a member of the Belgian Labour Party (BWP) from its founding in which he did actively collaborate in social democratic newspapers: his first articles in the socialist newspaper Le Peuple (The People) were published in 1891, and in 1906 he became her editor.
 In March 1896, he was imprisoned for six months for anti-militarist propaganda.
 He was elected to the local council in Brussels in 1898, and then to the provincial council in Brabant a year later.
 In 1894 he was a founding member of the New University of Brussels.

 On the 75th anniversary of Belgian independence, de Brouckère and his comrades decided to boycott the celebrations, denouncing the domination of the bourgeois class at the expense of the proletariat.
 In 1911, he published an article in the SPD magazine Die Neue Zeit, in which he criticized his party's leadership for opportunism.

 De Brouckère attended the Stuttgart Congress of the Second International.
 Here he moved a resolution in which he argued that there should be parity of status between party and unions.
 He said they should share a commitment to the socialist education of the working class.
 However Karl Kautsky brokered a compromise resolution in which the parties and the unions "had an equally important task to perform in the struggle for proletarian emancipation," with the domain of each logically separated and independent of the other.

-With the beginning of the First World War, Brouckère who was a staunch opponent of militarism and a supporter of peace abandoned his former views and witched to the position of 'social patriotism', voluntarily entered the army.
-As a colleague and close friend of his fellow party member Emile Vandervelde, in 1917 he became the head of his office.
-On behalf of the General Council, the BWP made a trip to the countries of the Entente, agitating for the continuation of the war; in particular, after the February Revolution of 1917 he visited Russia, together with other foreign Social Democrats, urging the Provisional Government of Alexander Kerensky not to withdraw from the war.
+A staunch opponent of militarism, Brouckère abandoned his former views at the outbreak of World War I, voluntarily entering the army as a social patriot.
+As a colleague and close friend of his fellow party member Emile Vandervelde, he became the head of his office in 1917.
+On behalf of the General Council, the BWP made a trip to the countries of the Entente, agitating for the continuation of the war.
+He and other Social Democrats visited Russia after the February Revolution (1917), urging Alexander Kerensky's Provisional Government not to withdraw from the war.